 - Increased risks of problems during pregnancy: For a couple who wants to have a child, using smokeless tobacco may make it hard to conceive.
 If conception does take place, the use of smokeless tobacco increases the risk of life-threatening consequences for the baby and mother, such as premature birth, low birth weight, and preeclampsia.

 This list isn’t comprehensive.
 It doesn’t even include the fact that smokers’ teeth, fingers, and nails may turn yellow; their clothes, home, and car may adopt a permanent smoking smell; and they may experience premature aging and development of wrinkles.
 Smokeless tobacco users may develop patchy oral lesions, tooth decay, and gum disease.
 The side effects of tobacco use can affect everyone, young or old, male or female.

-In the 2014 Monitoring the Future survey, 12.9% of college students said that they’d smoked cigarettes within the past 30 days and nearly 10% admitted to using e-cigarettes within the past month.
-Male students have a higher rate of cigarette usage, and college students use cigarettes less than three times as often as noncollege individuals of the same age.
-Still, over 5% of college students smoke daily.
+In the 2017 Monitoring the Future survey, 7.9% of college students said that they’d smoked cigarettes within the past 30 days and 6% admitted to using e-cigarettes within the past month.
+Male students have a higher rate of cigarette usage, and college students use cigarettes less than half as often as noncollege individuals of the same age.
+Still, 2% of college students smoke daily.
 You don’t want to risk it.

 What are the signs of nicotine dependence?